 Chronic concentrations of 3.1 µg/L.

+Sediment Targets for Copper

+The copper sediment numeric target is 34 µg/g.

+The alternative sediment quality objectives (SQOs) is the sediment quality condition of Unimpacted or Likely Unimpacted, determined by chemistry, toxicity and benthic analyses (per the SQOs methodology specified in the State Water Board’s Sediment Quality Provisions (SWRCB 2018))

+If the condition of Unimpacted or Likely Unimpacted is met, the alternative sediment Cu SQOs target is achieved.

+If the condition of Unimpacted or Likely Unimpacted is not demonstrated, then stressor identification analyses must be conducted per the SQOs methodology (Sediment Quality Provisions) to determine whether Cu is the cause of the impacted condition.
+If Cu is not shown to be the cause of the impacted condition, the alternative sediment Cu SQOs target is achieved.

+The Sediment Targets for copper shall be used to evaluate compliance actions and not as numeric WQBELs.

 Compliance Determination

-Permittees responsible for complying with the WQBELs must demonstrate compliance Compliance Determination

-Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order through any of the means identified in section VII of Order No. R8-2024-0001 (Order) and as shown in this section II of Appendix 10.
+Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order R8-2026-0034 (Order) or as shown in this section III of Appendix 10.
 Processes used to analyze data and support demonstrations of compliance, as well as compliance monitoring locations, must be approved by the Executive Officer as part of the PMRP.

 Demonstrate that there are no exceedances of the WQBEL in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.